linkdata/rinse/jwt/ABOUT_JWTs.md

 ### Authorization servers
 The authorization server is the party that issues JWTs, and provides JWKs (if public/private key signing is used).

-The endpoint for fetching JWKs is expected to return a JSON that looks something like this:
+Often this server has an endpoint that can be used for fetching its JWKs.
+This module expects the endpoint to return a JSON that looks something like this:
 ```
 {
   "keys":[